 In 2019, his orchestral work received a recommendation at the Unesco Rostrum of Composers (Argentina).
 His music is published by Universal Edition (Wien, London, New York) and Donemus publishing (The Hague).

-His works are performed by the Klangforum Wien (Vienna), the Finnish Radio Symphony Orchestra, der/gelbe/klang (Munich), Mise-en Ensemble (New York), Avanti!
-Chamber Orchestra (Helsinki) at festivals including Eclat (Stuttgart), Gaudeamus Muziekweek (Utrecht), Festival Archipel (Geneva), the June in Buffalo and the Tage der Neuen Musik Bamberg.
+His works are performed by the Klangforum Wien (Vienna), der/gelbe/klang (Munich), Mise-en Ensemble (New York) and Dal Niente (Chicago) at festivals including Eclat (Stuttgart), Festival Archipel (Geneva), Festival de Royaumont (France), Gaudeamus Muziekweek (Utrecht), Klang festival (Copenhagen), the June in Buffalo (University of Buffalo) and the Tage der Neuen Musik Bamberg.

 His current ecological focus is in the formation, extraction, energy use, product use and dispersion of coal, oil and wood.

 Raasakka studied with Veli-Matti Puumala at the Sibelius Academy and privately with Georges Aperghis in Paris.
-He complemented his studies on master classes with Helmut Lachenmann, Hans Abrahamsen and Georg Friedrich Haas and on the Ircam Summer Courses.
+He complemented his studies on master classes with Helmut Lachenmann, Hans Abrahamsen and Georg Friedrich Haas and studied electronic music on the Ircam Summer Courses.
 He is currently pursuing a doctoral degree in composition at the Sibelius Academy.

-Photo: Quiet / Juha Törmälä
+Photo by Quiet / Juha Törmälä